 @ihavehairlosstoo Reply to @rxzorcrest Capillus laser hair cap for androgenetic alopecia which is what I have.
 Capillus.com have a quiz where you can find out if a laser hair cap will work for you.
 I’d recommend a visit with your GP and maybe an initial appointment with a trichologist if possible to confirm the hair loss and if there are any other things going on for you, scalp etc. This along with other strategies have actually helped my hair loss. #femalehairloss #androgeneticalopecia #capillus #ihavehairlosstoo @ihavehairlosstoo @ihavehairlosstoo ♬ original sound - Anna-female hair loss tips

-Interested consumers can check out Sesame’s Video Hair Loss Consult service at this link to the official brand's website.
+Interested consumers can check out Nutrafol Hair Serum at this link to the product page on the brand's official website.

 Pros and Cons of Capillus